434 related texts · 4 related myths · Page 7 of 10

 That sense of urgency, of wrestling with our mortality, is something that's been contemplated for millennia.
 And it’s right there, at the heart of Psalm 90, which is explored in Mi...

-According to Midrash Tehillim, a collection of insightful interpretations on the Book of Psalms, Adam, the first man, wasn't just plopped down anywhere.
-After being driven from the...
+A collection of insightful interpretations on the Book of Psalms, Adam, the first man, wasn't just plopped down anywhere.
+After being driven from the Garden of Eden, he settled on ...

 Midrash Tehillim, a collection of homiletic interpretations on the Book of Psalms, gives us a list of ten things that are dear to the Holy One.
 And you might be surprised by what m...

 It all boils down to this: God chastises those He loves.
-Now, that might sound harsh at first.
+That might sound harsh at first.
 But stick with me.
 The idea isn't about random punishment; it's about refinement.
-Thi...
+Think of...

-And Jewish tradition offers a stunning, almost unbelievable, answer.
-We all know the story of Jacob's dream.
-Fleeing his brother Esau, he rests his head on a pile of stones and dre...
+The familiar story centers on Jacob's dream.
+Fleeing his brother Esau, he rests his head on a pile of stones and dreams of a ladder stretching to heaven, angels ascending and desce...

 The story starts, as so many do, with a commandment.
 God tells Saul, the first king of Israel, to utterly destroy Amalek.
 Wipe them out.
 Erase their memory from under heaven.
 A pre...

-But is that really true?
+Is that really true?
 Is there no hope for renewal, for something truly new to break through?
-According to Pirkei DeRabbi Eliezer, a fascinating text of Jewish legend and lore, ...
+In Pirkei DeRabbi Eliezer, a fascinating text of Jewish legend and lore, the answer is ...

 The story of Haman, the villain of the Purim story, is full of them.
 And according to the Yalkut Shimoni, a compilation of rabbinic commentary on the Bible, Haman's plot to annihil...